sonyarianto/airmill-dashboard/README.md

 - **Windmill Dashboard** available in HTML (+Tailwind CSS and Alpine.js) and React, **Airmill Dashboard** only provide SvelteKit version.
 - **Windmill Dashboard** still using old Tailwind CSS, old Alpine.js, old Chart.js, **Airmill Dashboard** update all packages to the very latest version.
 - Some slight layout changes just for **my** taste.

+## Technical notes

+- Due to my limited time, some section still not ported to SvelteKit, such as Charts and Modal and also still bug on active tab.
+Any PR are welcome.

 ## License